yingding/tf-every-day/README.md

 ## Book References:
 * [Online Early Access: François Chollet, Deep Learning with Python, 2021, 2nd, Manning Publications](https://www.manning.com/books/deep-learning-with-python-second-edition), click on "Look Inside" to access the current MEAP.
+* [Online Book: Michael Nielsen, Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) provides a theoretical background on neural networks in general.
+It doesn't use tensorflow, but it is a great reference to learn more fundamentals about neural networks.

 ## Online Labs:
 * [QwikLabs - TensorFlow on GCP](https://www.qwiklabs.com/quests/83?catalog_rank=%7B%22rank%22%3A3%2C%22num_filters%22%3A0%2C%22has_search%22%3Atrue%7D&search_id=9114382) is an online Lab which works you trough a guided tutorial to use TensorFlow on Google Cloud Platform (GCP).
 You will do the Lab in a real GCP virtual machine in a time limited base.
 Unfortunately the QwikLab quests are not free of charge, but it total worth it to have a monthly subscription to go through some quest to gain knowledge of distributed training of tensorflow in GCP.